subhadeep290187/problem-solved/README.md

 This is used to see solved so coding challenges problem

 1. install npm serve
-2. run serve <your folder location>
+2. run serve {your folder location}